Best Running Sunglasses of 2026

 Cons:

-• The bigger frame is probably best suited to men or runners with bigger faces
+• Bigger frame is probably best suited to runners with bigger faces

-The Zeal Boone sunglasses are being not only one of our testing panel’s favorite running sunglasses overall but also the only ones in this guide with a clear environmental proclivity.
-The frame is made with Zeal’s Z-Resin, a material derived from castor plants, and the lens is made from plant-based Ellume.
+The Zeal Boone sunglasses are not only one of our testing panel’s favorite running sunglasses overall, but they’re also the only ones in this guide with a clear environmental proclivity.
+The frame features Zeal’s Z-Resin, a material derived from castor plants, and the lens comes from plant-based Ellume.
+Additionally, Zeal partners with the National Forest Foundation and 1% for the Planet, with proceeds benefiting environmental projects.

-But Zeal’s anti-plastic stance doesn’t compromise technical performance.
-The polarized lenses do an outstanding job helping them to see obstacles on the trail by increasing color variability.
-Many of Zeal’s sunglasses carry a lifestyle aesthetic, but perhaps none better weave the technical performance needed for running and sport with as much off-trail style for post-run socializing or backyard partying as these.
+Zeal’s pro-environment stance doesn’t compromise technical performance.
+The polarized lenses do an outstanding job of increasing contrast to make easier to see obstacles on the trail.
+Many of Zeal’s sunglasses carry a lifestyle aesthetic, but perhaps none better weave the technical performance needed for running and sport with as much off-trail style for post-run socializing or casual use as these.
 These really are a single pair of sunglasses that you can take anywhere.

 Shop the Zeal Boone Sunglasses